maheshbabuadapa/Prep/gitcommands.md

 *    `git commit -m "<comments for that commit>"`

+>     Her we will get a commit id

 #### To pull all the changes from remote repository to local:

 *    `git pull origin master`